zeyuz35/zeyuz35.github.io/docs/data/notes/AiXOWFsdvi3BPZxcUMjIi.md

 The main draw of Bayesian approaches seems to be the access to the Bayesian framework, which can allow for more complicated inference.

 For example, if one were interested in modelling time varying factor loadings, then they could specify a law of motion for the loadings, factors and error term, and derive any relevant marginal posteriors directly via the Bayesian framework.
-This is the approach of del Negro and Otrok.
+This is the approach of [@del_negro_dynamic_2008].

+To date and the best of our knowledge, there has been no attempt at reconciling this with the PCA literature.

+Also to date, there has been no attempt at modelling structural breaks in the Bayesian Paradigm.

+Idea:

+- Use different break points as different candidates or parameters
+- and directly compute the posterior of the break date parameter

 ## del Negro and Otrok

+[@del_negro_dynamic_2008].

-The main paper which does DFMs with time varying parameters, and is the basis algorithm for many otehr subsequent papers to come.
+The main paper which does DFMs with time varying parameters, and is the basis algorithm for many other subsequent papers to come.
 They allow for stochastic volatility in the innovations to the factors and the idiosyncratic disturbances.
 This means that the resulting DFM has a nonlinear state evolution in this dynamics, and so can no longer be estimated via traditional means such as a Kalman Filter.
 Their main contribution is the development of numerical Bayes methods to estimate such a model.

 It seems that all other subsequent papers used this algorithm/approach, or variants of it.

 ## Mumtaz and Surico

+[@mumtaz_evolving_2012].
+[@mumtaz_impact_2013].

 An application of a time varying DFM estimated via Bayes in order to to study inflation persistence and predictiability across industrialized economies.